 We're fascinated by the progress of the Apple Park construction project.
 In this section of the article, we gather aerial shots and drone videos showing how things have developed over recent months: we start with our latest drone videos and photos and work back to the start of the work.

-Here's the latest drone footage of the construction site, published by Matthew Roberts.
+Here's the some more drone footage of the construction site, published by Matthew Roberts.

 As with most of these videos, we have to point out that this was not shot in June, but near the end of May.